-Finally, model 601 OSL was produced by 1938, having an OHV, 562-cc engine with 20 h.p. at 3800 rpm.
-The “OSL” abbreviation meant “overhead, racing, luxus-class.”
-The look of the motorcycle was magnificent indeed, what with aluminum cylinder and chrome-plated tail pipes.
+Finally, in 1938, the 601 OSL model was produced, it had the OHV, 562-cc engine with 20 hp at 3,800 rpm.
+The “OSL” abbreviation meant “overhead, racing, luxury.”
+The look of the motorcycle with aluminum cylinder and chrome-plated tail pipes was magnificent indeed.

-Model 601 OSL was adopted by the Wehrmacht.
-The military version of this model was featuring a second seat, large pouches, and an exhaust system painted black.
-In the army the motorcycle was used as a transportation means for couriers and orderlies, which was only to be expected taking into account its maximum speed of 100 km/h.
+Later the 601 OSL model was adopted by Wehrmacht.
+The military version of this model had a second seat, large pouches, and an exhaust system, painted black.
+In the army the motorcycle was used as a transportation mean for couriers and orderlies, taking into account its maximum speed of 100 km/h.

 |Manufacturer||Neckarsulmer Fahrzeugwerke, AG, Neckarsulm (Germany)|

 |ENGINE AND TRANSMISSION|